aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="code11.png"></p>

-### **Checksum Validation for Barcodes with Optional Checksum**
+### **Checksum Validation for Symbologies with Optional Checksum**
-For symbologies with optional checksum control, [*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) can be set in such a way to enable checksum checking, namely, it needs to take the value *ChecksumValidation.On*.
-Otherwise, when the values *ChecksumValidation.Default* and *ChecksumValidation.Off* are used, checksum validation is omitted.
+[*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) allows enabling and disabling checksum controls for barcode standards with optional checksum verification.
+To request checjsum validation, the following setting should be used: *ChecksumValidation.ON*.
+When other options, *ChecksumValidation.DEFAULT* and *ChecksumValidation.OFF*, are enabled, checksum controls are disabled.

-The following code sample illustrates the options of reading barcodes with optional checksum (a *Code 39* barcode image shown below has been used).
+The following code snippet illustrates recognition options for symbologies with optional checksum controls (i.e. *Code 39*).

 {{< highlight csharp>}}
 //create barcode